ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 5. Create a new variable group named 'stg-variables' and create the following variables in that group:-

+*Note:- For making sure what variables you will need to have in this variable group you can follow the guide given in the following link: [Environment Variables Guide](./vars-readme.md)*

+Case: Cusotmer Environment with SQL DB
 ```
 1. customer-sa-conn-string // Set the connection string for the customer storage account